Updated by Bobby

 Some delay pedals, like the T-Rex Replicator, use an actual tape deck to create their tape delay sounds.

-Thus, the term "tape delay" can refer to modern algorithms that mimic the original tape echo sound, pedals with actual tape decks, or the original tape machines that started the delay pedal family.
+So the term "tape delay" can refer to modern algorithms that mimic the original tape echo sound, pedals with an actual tape deck, or the original tape machines that started the delay pedal family.

 Best Under $100

 What if you're looking to spend less than $100 on a delay pedal?
 What is your best option in that price range?
-Unfortunately, there isn't much in the way of delay pedals that get this cheap.
+Unfortunately, there isn't much in the way of delay pedals that retail for this cheap.

 You have economy brands like Behringer and Donner, though we wouldn't necessarily recommend those just because they're poorly made and not nearly as nice as the other options we've mentioned in this article.